 Hollin Lane Allotments are at the point where Meanwood, Weetwood and Headingley meet, next to the Meanwood Valley Trail.
-We are a community of about 90 plotholders from all segments of the community, growing fruit, vegetables and some ornamentals in about 90 different ways.
+We are a community of about a hundred plotholders from all segments of the community, growing fruit, vegetables and some ornamentals in about a hundred different ways.
 There are 50 full plots, now mostly let as halves or quarters.
 Facilities are fairly basic: running water, a small car park, and a shipping container used as a tool store and shop for fertilisers and composts.
 We do have a lovely new composting toilet, but no mains drains and no electricity.
 Still, it is a lovely, peaceful place to spend a day, surrounded by growing things and friendly neighbours.

 There have probably been allotments here since the second world war.
 Even since the early 1970s, which some of us remember, there have been big changes.
 Once the plot holders were nearly all men growing potatoes, cabbages, brussels sprouts, swedes, onions and marrows in strict rows.
 It was a matter of pride to have your plot dug over each autumn and left to ‘weather’.
 The large number of vacant plots was a big worry.
 Now a majority of the gardeners are women, and the list of crops has grown to include garlic, sweet corn, courgettes, artichokes, asparagus, pak choi, mizuna and many more with names unheard of here even a few years ago.
 Raised beds and no-dig methods are replacing rows and autumn digging on many plots.
 Any plots that do become vacant are quickly subdivided and let to eager new tenants.

 Oh, and garden snails have moved north and joined the slugs in feasting on our crops.

 How to Find us